cryptozeny/cpuminer-opt-sugarchain/README.md

 https://bitcointalk.org/index.php?topic=1326803.0

-All problem reports must be accompanied by a proper definition.
+All bug reports must be accompanied by a proper definition.
-This should include how the problem occurred, the command line and output from the miner showing the startup and any errors.
+This should include how the problem occurred, the command line output from the miner showing at startup and any errors.

 Donations
 ---------